Rune-AI/Navigation-Agent/README.md

 ![training](img/TrainingSolo.gif)

-We can also inrease the amount of agents in one environment by repicating it.
-This can be controlled trough the cmd with `--num-areas=50`
+We can also increase the amount of agents in one environment by repicating it.
+This can be controlled trough the cmd with `--num-areas=50`.

 ![training](img/TrainingMulti.gif)